purine/purine2/README.md

   and ops.
 The resulting Graph is self-dispatchable.
 By calling graph.run().

-- #### graph ####
+- #### composite ####

-  > contains predefined graphs. which can be used to construct larger graphs.
+  > contains predefined composite graphs. which can be used to construct larger graphs.
 For example, all the layers in caffe can be defined as a graph in purine.
 A network can be constructed by further connecting these predefined graphs.

 - #### operations ####